finos/glue/docs/BP_People/Address.md

 and that will be used to drive regulatory checks, used for tax purposes, etc." Multiple addresses allowed.

-Under cergain jurisdictions, this table can belong to the list of tables that contains PII- Personally Identifiable Information.
+Under certain jurisdictions, this table can belong to the list of tables that contains PII- Personally Identifiable Information.

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|
 |---|---|---|---|---|